ublk-org/ublksrv/README.rst

 create/delete/list/use ublk device, also anyone which isn't permitted can't access and control this ublk devices(ublkc*/ublkb*)

-Un-privileged user can pass '--un-previleged=1' to 'ublk add' for creating un-privileged ublk device, then the created ublk device is only available for the owner and administrator.
+Un-privileged user can pass '--un-previleged' to 'ublk add' for creating un-privileged ublk device, then the created ublk device is only available for the owner and administrator.